 My example above is not meant to confuse or limit your own creativity but is meant to show how it can be fun when you make a game out of change.

 As for my rewards, they can be what you want but I advise you to make them special.
 If they are low-hanging fruit like “I can eat ice cream this weekend” you might be inclined to cheat and just grab an ice cream.
 Maybe instead make it a vacation or travel reward.

 Why does this work and why is it worth the extra mental effort?

 Part of this question is actually self-explanatory so I will start there.
 The fact that the game takes a little extra effort and creativity to craft and establish, helps lead to the sticking power.
 It hones your focus and once established actually acts as a filter for your brain to simply guide your decisions almost on auto-pilot regarding situations involving/invoking the rules.
 There is simply less to think about when the rules are set and the time comes to use them.

-Decision leads to action.
-When attempting to start a process, or keep momentum up, it is often best to “just do it”…i.e., make a decision on an action and go with it.
+The decision leads to action.
+When attempting to start a process, or keep the momentum up, it is often best to “just do it”…i.e., make a decision on the action and go with it.
 If you have 5 things to do just decide which one you start with first and go with it!
 When setting the rules and the game, you are deciding on those rules (action) and setting them in stone as part of the game (process).
 Repeating an action on a consistent and set course as part of a larger process is easier than attempting the action as a one-off.
-The latter requires motivation to re-ignite the fire.
+The latter requires the motivation to re-ignite the fire.

 If life is a game then set the rules, there should be no excuses if you set obtainable and realistic goals to track against.
 All that is left is how well you play the game.

-I hope you enjoyed this post and if so, feel free to comment and add questions below and don’t forget to sign up to our Facebook and Twitter accounts for new releases and share with family and loved ones!
-As always, until next post, stay informed and be healthy!
+I hope you enjoyed this post and if so, feel free to comment and add questions below, and don’t forget to sign up to our Facebook and Twitter accounts for new releases and share with family and loved ones!
+As always, until the next post, stay informed and be healthy!